MoonSHRD/UniversalNFTMarketplace/README.md

  TokenSale contract is a modified OZ crowdsale contract.
  It has been modified to work with ERC721 token and get ERC20 tokens as payment

+ ### MasterCopy and Items
+Each token represent some file, so it stores link to the file and some meta-information about NFT as MasterCopy Any tokens are considered items and attached to specific master-copy, which contain meta-info about NFT Tokens do not store this info but it can be obtained by links

+**So each item (token) is a link to specific master-copy which contain link to the file**

+ ## Install, testing and so on

+ This is a truffle project, so fist you need to get truffle by ` npm install -g truffle `

+ Deploy into blockchain / ganache :
+ ` truffle migrate --reset `
+ (reset flag will do clean migration)

+ Dpeloyment scheme can be found in `./migrations/2_deploy_contracts.js`

+ Networks configs `./truffle-config.js`

+ If you want to test contract locally you may also need ganache

+ ## Contracts description